logicallysynced/Chroma-Palette-for-Photoshop/README.md

 ##FAQ

-**Q: How do I find out if my device is compatible with Chromatics?**
+**Q: How do I find out if my device is compatible with Chroma Palette?**

 A: You can find a list of currently supported devices above under Device Compatibility.
 Currently the app only supports Razer Chroma devices.